-- removing artworks determined to be unfit or inappropriate for the collections; - reducing storage and conservation costs; - rationalising, consolidating and focusing the collections; and - generating income for further collection development.
+- removing artworks determined to be unfit or inappropriate for the collections; - · reducing storage and conservation costs; - rationalising, consolidating and focusing the collections; and - generating income for further collection development.

-As per standard museum and gallery practice, the physical disposal of a work of art is only recommended under extreme circumstances.
+As per standard museum and gallery practice, the physical disposal of a work of art is only recommended under extreme circumstances.ie. following irretrievable damage or breakage.